dlhamilton/AI-DermDiagnosis/README.md

 Note: Each checkbox option can be independently selected or deselected to control the visibility of the corresponding visualization on the page.
 ![Lesion Exploration Page](readme_images/screenshot_2.png)

 **Upload page and Results** - This page allows users (either individuals or healthcare professionals) to upload a skin lesion image for diagnosis.
 After the image is processed, the diagnosis and confidence level.
+This answers Business Requirement 1, 2, 3, 4 and 5.

 - Image Upload Interface: A form or button allowing users to upload skin lesion images for analysis.
 - Diagnosis Display: A text block or similar element showing the diagnosis once the image has been processed.